Syncher-source/WrPuppetsAct2/README.md

 If you are without a public static ip address, you can check [duckdns.org](https://www.duckdns.org/install.jsp) for a free dns

-## Known bugs
+## Known bugs and issues

-Physics bones are currently not working in the shipping build, only the PIE
+* Physics bones are currently not working in the shipping build, only the PIE

+* Calibration has issues if not done at origin

+* Rotation should account for hips position

+* Change calibration key since trigger can be pressed too easily

 ## Contacts